karatelabs/karate/README.md

 * match embedded == enclosed
 ```

 > So how would you choose between the two approaches to create JSON ?
 [Embedded expressions](#embedded-expressions) are useful when you have complex JSON [`read`](#reading-files) from files, because you can auto-replace (or even [remove](#remove-if-null)) data-elements with values dynamically evaluated from variables.
 And the JSON will still be 'well-formed', and editable in your IDE or text-editor.
 Embedded expressions also make more sense in [validation](#ignore-or-validate) and [schema-like](#schema-validation) short-cut situations.
+It can also be argued that the `#` symbol is easy to spot when eyeballing your test scripts - which makes things more readable and clear.

 ### Multi-Line Expressions
 The keywords [`def`](#def), [`set`](#set), [`match`](#match), [`request`](#request) and [`eval`](#eval) take multi-line input as the last argument.
 This is useful when you want to express a one-off lengthy snippet of text in-line, without having to split it out into a separate [file](#reading-files).
 Here are some examples: